ErikBoraHuynh/Home_Labs/Metasploit/README.md

 ***

-**6. Kali Linux VM / Attacker: Post-Exploitation Enumeration
+**6. Kali Linux VM / Attacker: Post-Exploitation Enumeration**

+Entered 'shell' to establish a shell on the Windows 10 VM / Victim's machine.

 Entered `net user` to list the Windows 10 VM / Victim's local user accounts.